pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 about this, see the [StoragePool API for Advanced Storage Placement KEP](https://github.com/kubernetes/enhancements/pull/1347).

-Storage pools as introduced in this KEP enable the creation of such operators by providing them the necessary information about storage in the cluster.
+The storage pool API as introduced in this KEP enables the creation of such operators.
+When combined with a CSI extension that allows a sidecar to list and query storage pools, even more information might become available, like health of a storage pool.

 ### Caching remaining capacity via the API server